uga-libraries/accessioning-scripts/README.md

    so that the risk spreadsheet can be updated with the current formats.

-## format_analysis_tests.py

-Script usage: `python path/to/format_analysis_tests.py path/to/output_folder`

-For any tests that do not import the function from format_analysis_functions.py, sync the code before running the test.
-If the input for any function or analysis changes, edit the test input and expected results.
-To test a FITS class error, save the fits.bat or fits.sh file to a different letter directory than the output folder and update the fits_path variable in test_fits_class_error().

-This script tests each function and analysis component (each subset and subtotal) in the format_analysis.py script.
-Each test creates simplified input, runs the code, and compares it to the expected output.
-Tests include all known input data variations and function error handling.
-Results for failed tests are saved to a directory specified with the script argument.
-There are 49 tests organized into 28 functions.
-Note: these are not formal unit tests but will be converted to unit tests in the next development round.

 ## technical-appraisal-logs.py

 Script usage: `python /path/to/script /path/to/accession/directory [compare]`